 I also shop online for nonperishable staples, because they’re usually much cheaper than in-store prices.
 My favorite option?
 Thrive Market!
 Think of it as the Costco for healthy groceries.
 You pay a yearly membership fee (which helps them keep their prices near wholesale) and you get budget-friendly prices on healthy pantry staples.
 I can get coconut aminos and some of my other favorite flavor boosters at Thrive Market, where I might otherwise have to pass them up due to cost.

-Annnnd if you sign up through my (affiliate) link, you get 20% off of your first three orders.
+Annnnd if you sign up through my (affiliate) link, you get 25% off your first order!
 Pretty sure that membership fee is going to pay for itself!

 5. Waste Not, Want Not

 Meal planning and sticking to your list should help with this, but it bears mentioning.

 I’m dismayed whenever I hang out with my friends, watch them fill their plates with ginormous portions, and then throw away what they don’t eat.
 What?
 Why?

 Even if I wasn’t on such a tight budget, food waste is an issue that’s near and dear to my heart.
 Don’t throw out your leftovers, folks.
 Use those greens that aren’t perfectly crisp.
 Use the limp veggies.
 Use the browned or spotted bananas (banana bread, duh)!